Devsniper1106/English-learning-landing-page/README.md

 ## Overview

 My goal in this project was to practice the CSS I had recently leanred in an online course, in the context of  React and Styled Components.
-This felt like a logical next step from my [last project](https://github.com/BhandarkarPawan/product-preview-card-component), which was built purely using HTML and CSS.

 ### The challenge